Floumzi/ADataStory/index.md

 Let's start with some definitions ! \\
 `Fame`: the number of inner edges a user get positive and negative links. \\
-`Popularity`: the proportion ratio of positive inner links a user received over the total inner edges
+`Popularity`: the ratio of positive inner links a user received over the total inner edges.

 ### Distribution